 Repair and Redesign of Physiological Systems

 Edited By: M.A.
-ATHERTON, Brunel University West London, UK, M.W.
-COLLINS, Brunel University West London, UK and M.J.
-DAYER, Musgrove Park Hospital, UK
+Atherton, Brunel University West London, UK, M.W.
+Collins, Brunel University West London, UK and M.J.
+Dayer, Taunton & Somerset Hospital, UK

 Surgical repair of the human body is where design and nature intersect most significantly because here manmade technology serves to enhance and even prolong human life.
 Engineers and clinicians have long been collaborators working to improve the human physical condition and in this volume we have contributors from both fields revealing current state of the art in restoring normal function to human physiology.